 Thus, it is safe to say that losing weight doesn't necessarily mean you are fit.
-Your fat percentage is the true measurement of how fit and in which shape your body is.
-Losing excessive weight can backfire as it may lead to a loss in muscle mass, which can cause a rebound effect that leads to weight gain as losing muscle mass can slow down your metabolism.
+Your fat percentage or body mass index (BMI) is the actual measurement of how healthy and in shape your body is.
+Losing excessive weight can have a side effect as it may lead to a loss in muscle mass, which can cause a rebound effect that leads to weight gain as losing muscle mass can slow down your metabolism.
 This doesn't mean that you shouldn't lose weight.
-If you are overweight, you have to shed off those extra kilos but at the same time, you should focus on fat loss.
+If you are overweight, you have to shed off those extra kilos, but at the same time, you should focus on fat loss.

 We assume that losing weight is equal to losing fat.
-In a perfect world, our body would only burn fat and we'd lose our stubborn belly first and pose like a fitness model for our next Instagram post.
+Our body would only burn fat in a perfect world, and we'd lose our stubborn belly first and pose like a fitness model for our next Instagram post.
 But sadly, weight loss is a complicated phenomenon.
 Reduction in calories doesn't mean that our body will turn to burn excess fat for energy.
 As mentioned earlier, this might well lead to muscle loss and thus the overall body weight.

 We should focus on the question "How much fat should I lose?" rather than the question "How much weight should I lose?"

 THE SCIENCE OF WEIGHT LOSS – How our body stores and burns fat?